On the ergodicity of the frame flow on even-dimensional manifolds: Preliminaries

 We call \emph{twisted cohomological equation} an equation of the form $\X f = h$, for some given $h \in C^\infty(SM,\pi^*\E)$.
 We will be interested more specifically in the case where $h=0$.
 Similarly to \eqref{eq:X+-}, the operator $\X$ maps

 and can be decomposed as $\X = \X_+ + \X_-$, where, if $u \in C^\infty(M,\Omega_k \otimes \mc{E})$, $\X_+u \in C^\infty(M,\Omega_{k+1} \otimes \mc{E})$ denotes the orthogonal projection on the twisted spherical harmonics of degree $k+1$.
-The operator $\X_+$ is elliptic and thus has finite-dimensional kernel (when $M$ is compact) which consists of \emph{twisted conformal Killing Tensors} (CKTs) whereas $\X_-$ is of divergence type.
+The operator $\X_+$ is elliptic and thus has finite-dimensional kernel (when $M$ is compact) which consists of \emph{twisted conformal Killing tensors} (CKTs) whereas $\X_-$ is of divergence type.
 Moreover, $\X_+^* = -\X_-$, where the adjoint is computed with respect to the canonical $L^2$ scalar product on $SM$ induced by the Sasaki metric.
 We also refer to the original articles of Guillemin-Kazhdan \cite{Guillemin-Kazhdan-80, Guillemin-Kazhdan-80-2} for a description of these facts and to \cite{Guillarmou-Paternain-Salo-Uhlmann-16} for a more modern exposition.
-It was shown in \cite[Theorem 4.1]{Guillarmou-Paternain-Salo-Uhlmann-16} that flow-invariant sections, i.e. smooth sections in $\ker \X$ have \emph{finite Fourier content}.
+It was shown in \cite[Theorem 4.1]{Guillarmou-Paternain-Salo-Uhlmann-16} that flow-invariant sections, i.e. smooth sections in $\ker \X$ have \emph{finite Fourier content}, under the assumption that $(M, g)$ has negative sectional curvature.
+We mention that finiteness of Fourier content of flow-invariant sections is an open question under the assumption that the geodesic flow of $(M, g)$ is \emph{Anosov}.

 Let us also mention that if $\mathfrak{o}(\E)$ is any vector bundle obtained by a functorial operation $\mathfrak{o}$ from $\E$ (e.g. dual, exterior and symmetric powers, tensor products), there is an induced orthogonal connection $\nabla^{\mathfrak{o}(\E)}$ on $\mathfrak{o}(\E)$ and thus an induced operator $\X$ acting on $C^\infty(SM,\pi^*\mathfrak{o}(\E))$.
 In order not to burden the notation, we will keep the notation $\X$ even if it might denote an operator acting on distinct vector bundles.
 In particular, this will be applied with $\mathfrak{o}(\E)= \Lambda^p \E$ or $\mathfrak{o}(\E)= \Sym^2 \E$, with $\E=TM$.